fontforge/designwithfontforge.com/en-US/Drawing_With_Spiro.md

 ### The Spiro toolset

-Many of the same drawing tools are available in Spiro mode as those described in the "<a title="Using the FontForge Drawing Tools" href="drawing-with-spiro/how-to-draw">Using the FontForge drawing tools</a>" chapter, but some of them work very differently when you are in Spiro mode.
+Many of the same drawing tools are available in Spiro mode as those described in the ["Using the FontForge drawing tools"](Using_the_FontForge_Drawing_Tools.html) chapter, but some of them work very differently when you are in Spiro mode.

 <img src="images/spiro_tools_labels.png" alt="" width="400">